 A vector index is a specialized type of index designed to store and manage multidimensional data called vectors.
 We can produce vectors from AI models called "embedding models".
 Embedding models summarize an object (an article, an image, a video) as a vector.
-This numerical representation preserves the meaning (semantic content) of the original object.
-Each one of those numbers in a vector is called a vector embedding.
+This direction and magnitude preserves the meaning (semantic content) of the original object.

 Vector indexes are the key to managing ultra-efficient AI-enabled systems.
 They store vector data that captures an item's essence mathematically, called vector embeddings.
 To help you visualize this better; when in a vector index, these vector embeddings effectively look like a 3D holographic “star chart” you’d see in a sci-fi movie, with each embedding having its own point of light on that chart.
 The more embeddings are closer to each other, the larger and brighter that point is.
 Now imagine that in 1000 dimensions.